Galderma: Prescription Medicine

 Disease areas are atopic dermatitis, dermato-oncology and psoriasis.

-The main brands are Aklief, Benzac, Cetaphil, Epiduo, Epiduo Forte, Loceryl, Differin, Soolantra, Mirvaso, Oracea and Metvix.
+The main brands are Aklief, Benzac, Cetaphil, Epiduo, Epiduo Forte, Twyneo, Epsolay, Loceryl, Differin, Soolantra, Mirvaso, Oracea, Metvix and Nemluvio which received US Food and Drug Administration approval for adult patients living with prurigo nodularis in August 2024 and for patients with atopic dermatitis in December 2024.

 Research and development

 The company invests substantially in research and development and sources new treatments from its own activities and from its partnerships with others.
 It divides its research and development departments between six sites: